matallui/artico/README.md

 # Artico

 Artico is a flexible set of libraries that help create your own WebRTC-based solutions.
-It uses [simple-peer] to maintain each individual peer-to-peer connection, while providing integrated signaling (via [Socket.io]), all via simple to use APIs.
+It uses a `RTCPeerConnection` abstraction similar to [simple-peer], in order to maintain each individual peer-to-peer connection, while providing integrated signaling (via [Socket.io]), all via simple to use APIs.

 > **Warning**
 > This is a work-in-progress and not the finished product.